postprintum/devcomrade/README.md

 `DevComrade` is a free and open-source software licensed under [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 It's built with [.NET 5.0 SDK](https://dotnet.microsoft.com/download/dotnet/5.0) and uses Windows Forms for its very simple, context-menu-style UI.

-**It is still very much a work in progress**.
-Some CI logic for publishing a Chocolatey package (including a code-signed executable) will be implemented soon and this page will be updated.
-Meanwhile, to build and run from the source:
+I consider it stable, **but it is still very much work in progress**.
+Some CI logic for publishing a Chocolatey package (including a code-signed executable) will eventually be implemented.
+Meanwhile, feel free to build and run it directly from the source code.
+DevComrade does not collect any kind of telemetry and will never be.

 # Try it out from the source code (it's super easy):